Wrappin' yer head 'round Cat Diabetes Treatin' Bills in the USA

 Checking for Kitty's Sugar Issue

-Figuring out if your kitty’s got diabetes usually means taking them to the vet for some blood tests and a good once-over.
-These tests check their blood sugar levels and make sure there aren’t any other health problems going on.
+Figuring out if your kitty’s under the weather often involves a trip to the vet for some blood tests and a thorough check-up.
+These tests help measure their blood sugar levels and rule out any other potential health issues.

 Insulin Therapy